Long-Term Disability Insurance: What Is It, and Is It Worth Getting?

-- LTD Insurance covers a range of conditions: Long-term disability insurance covers a large spectrum of conditions, ranging from bodily injuries to chronic illness to mental health.
+- LTD Insurance covers a range of conditions: Long-term disability insurance covers many types of disabilities, ranging from bodily injuries to chronic illness to mental health.
 However, not all policies are the same, so when buying a policy, you will want to carefully review what is covered.

 - You cannot depend on Social Disability or Workers’ Compensation Insurance: All Americans are eligible for Social Security disability insurance (SSDI); however, its qualifications tend to be more restrictive than long-term disability and can be difficult to meet.
 If you have a Workers’ Compensation policy, it will only cover injuries or illnesses specifically acquired from a work-related cause.
 If your disability is not due to your job, it will not cover you, so it is good to have LTD to fall back on.

 Ultimately, when considering long-term disability insurance, the question you want to ask yourself is, “If I can’t work, how long would I be able to go without a paycheck?”
 No matter what your answer is, it is worth looking into in case you ever need to safeguard your income due to your health.

 How Do I Get Long-Term Disability Insurance?

 The most common way to acquire long-term disability insurance is through your employer’s group policy.
 You can also get long-term disability insurance by purchasing it privately through an insurance company.
-Sometimes, people choose to have both by supplementing their group coverage with an additional disability plan, as group policies may be limiting.
+Sometimes, people choose to have both by supplementing their group coverage with an additional individual disability plan, as group policies may be limiting.